davidaventimiglia-personal/davidaventimiglia-personal.github.io/_posts/2022-07-27-permissions-builder-1.md

    * `user.id`: `acadc590-1480-4cad-a21a-4da3f19405ab`
    * `user.assignments[0].project.id`:  `d73c7ba9-aca7-402c-ad45-7126ee44ddc9`

-9. In Altair (for example) run a mutation to update the name of this project as this user.
+9. In Altair (for example) run a mutation to update t2022-07-27 project as this user.
 To assume the identity of this user, set the `x-hasura-user-id` header.